Hanmacaio/Hanmacaio/README.md

 - 👋 Hi, I’m @Hanmacaio, but you can call me Caio.
 - 👀 I’m interested on data science, python, java, PowerBI and databases.
-- 🌱 I’m currently unenployed, but I'm studying Data Science at DNC School.
+- 🌱 I’m currently unemployed and searching for a Job, but I'm studying Data Science at DNC School and looking for self improvement in my programming skills.
+- ✍ I'm also looking to learn new languages such as Japanese, Mandarin and French.
 - 📫 How to reach me: caiomfps@gmail.com or preda455@gmail.com (this I use less).

 <!---